OUR HUMBLE BEGINNING

 To increase public awareness on the roles and impact of Islamic Finance towards a sustainable financial ecosystem

 Ridhwaan is currently the president of Islamic Finance @ Singapore while pursuing his business degree at NTU.
 He was from Madrasah Aljunied Al-Islamiah and completed his A-Level equivalent studies there before studying Banking & Finance at Nanyang Polytechnic.
-His passion is in Islamic Finance after taking the Islamic Finance Qualification by CISI, UK and went on to take ACIFE in Financial Analysis by Ethica Institute.
+His passion in Islamic Finance started after taking the Islamic Finance Qualification by CISI, UK which then led him to take the ACIFE in Financial Analysis by Ethica Institute and CSAA by AAOIFI.
 While still an undergraduate, he has garnered five finance internship positions and also held multiple leadership roles in societies and clubs.

 Zul Hakim Jumat is a researcher for the Center of Islamic Economics and Finance (CIEF), and a PhD candidate in Islamic Finance and Economy at the College of Islamic Studies, Hamad Bin Khalifa University.
 Before joining CIEF, he was a research editor with the Dow Jones Risk & Compliance team that focuses on Sanction Ownership Research.